aascode/rd.emo.categorical/README.md

     - Run `SpectrogramExtraction.py` to calculate spectrograms.
 The features will be saved in "./spectrogram/".
 2. Train models
     - Run `CNN-Train.py` to train the CNN model.
-    - Run `CRNN-Train.py` to train the SVM model.
+    - Run `CRNN-Train.py` to train the CRNN model.
 3. Test models
-    - Run `CNN-Test.py` to test the SVM model.
+    - Run `CNN-Test.py` to test the trained CNN model.
-    - Run `CRNN-Test.py` to test the SVM model.
+    - Run `CRNN-Test.py` to test the trained CRNN model.